tiepdotme/serenade-wind/_posts/2020-06-11-canned-food-recipes.md

 share: true
 image:
     thumbnail: /images/small/dhn-condensed-milk-cookies.jpg
-excerpt: >-
-  During the pandemic, we've been having fun performing culinary experiments with canned food recipes and figuring out how to provision for offshore cruising.
+excerpt: During the pandemic, we've been having fun performing culinary experiments with canned food recipes and figuring out how to provision for offshore cruising.
 We hand-picked the tastiest recipes which are easy to cook while making passage or at anchor.
 ---
+{% include toc %}
 {% assign pwimg="aroma-aromatic-assortment-bottles" %}
 {% assign pwcaption="" %}
 {% assign pwpng="" %}